 Promising use cases for blockchain technology in healthcare include:

 1. Drug Traceability

-Drug counterfeiting is a major problem in the pharmaceutical industry, and it can prove lethal to patients.
-Counterfeit drugs can be very different from the original product, meaning they may not treat intended disease.
-If the ingredients and the dosages are different, the product can trigger unexpected secondary effects that can lead to death.
-The World Health Organization (WHO) estimates that 16% of counterfeit drugs contain the wrong ingredients, while 17% contain the wrong levels of necessarily ingredients.
+One of the top issues in pharmaceuticals today is counterfeit drugs, that can be lethal to patients.
+Counterfeit drugs are not produced similarly to the real product, meaning they may not treat the intended disease.
+The difference in ingredients and dosage can lead to side effects that can cause death.
+The World Health Organization (WHO) estimates that “16% of counterfeit drugs contain the wrong ingredients, while 17% contain the wrong levels of necessary ingredients”.
 Furthermore, WHO estimates that “1 in 10 medical products circulating in low- and middle-income countries is either substandard or falsified.”

 How can blockchain help?
-Blockchain technology would allow companies to track their products down the supply chain.
-This would create an airtight circuit that’s impermeable to counterfeit products.
+Blockchain technology would improve product tracking as they move along from product production to the consumer.
+This would make it difficult for counterfeits to come into the marketplace.
 It would also allow stakeholders and labs to identify the exact location of their drugs should a problem arise.

 2. Clinical Trials

 It usually takes several years to test the tolerance and effectiveness of a product in a clinical trial.
 Because the outcome is critical for the future of the drug, falsified results are not uncommon.
 Additionally, the sheer number of people involved in clinical trials produce considerable amounts of data.
 This makes it difficult to track and far too easy to make mistakes— whether unintentional or not.

 Using blockchain technology in clinical trials would reduce the risk of data fraud.
 By weeding out studies with seemingly unreliable protocols and results before they’re published, other professionals can focus on replicating more trustworthy studies, thereby facilitating further collaboration in the scientific community.